LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/unity-project.md

         - Layer: `ScanNode`
     - It also should have the following components:
         - Scan Node Properties (Script)
             - **Notice:** The `Creature Scan ID` property is overridden by LethalLib, so it does not matter what we set it as.
-Same goes for the `Creature File ID` on the bestiary Terminal Node.
+Same goes for the `Creature File ID` on the bestiary `TerminalNode`.
         - A collider, such as: `Box Collider`.
 While not necessary, it's a good idea to set `isTrigger: true` in order to avoid unwanted collisions with this object.
 2. MapDot
     - Allows us to see the enemy on map.
 Make sure the following is set: